Accessibility Guide

 Lifts are standard widths able to accommodate small and medium sized motorized chairs.

-Disabled toilets are located next to the Eddystone Reef area, approximately 1/3rd of the way around the exhibit.
+Disabled toilets are located next to the Cafe and Eddystone Reef area.

 There is no flash photography allowed and no flashing lights are in use in any exhibit areas.